 Architectural & aesthetic interest - At the Southern end of College Road near the junction with Castle Hill these two properties are bounded by interesting walls of some stature and age.
 There are three sets of matching red brick gateposts, each with decorative arched recesses or niches, and sloping tiled cappings.
 These appear to be more recent additions to an older brick wall.
 There is also a pedestrian gateway set into the wall with decorative brickwork above.

-Craufurd Rise Number 1 & 3, SL6 7LU Furze Platt Ward
+Craufurd Rise Number 1 & 3, SL6 7LU Furze Platt Ward (M12/25)

-Age - Late Georgian early 19th century.
+Age - Late Georgian/ early 19th century.

 Rarity - some of the oldest properties in Furze Platt.
-Largely original with additions made in 1860's.
+Largely original with additions made in 1860s.
 Historic Interest - Situated at corner of The Rise and The Crescent.
 Maps from 1875 show only these two cottages on West side of the Rise along with Craufurd House.
 Newer properties have been built in the former orchard of Craufurd House and some of the original trees exist in gardens today.
 Owner retains list of most residents since 1860.
 Architectural interest - Both cottages retain original features - sash windows, servant bell system, some shutters.
 Low profile slate roof typical of Georgian era properties.

-Forlease Road Railway viaduct tunnels over Moor Cut Stream Oldfield Ward
+Forlease Road Railway viaduct tunnels over Moor Cut Stream Oldfield Ward (M13/25)

-Historic interest - These tunnels bridging the Moor Cut waterway are part of the infrastructure bringing the GWR to Maidenhead and built by IK Brunel in the 1850's.
-Similar tunnels cross the York Stream to west, and both waterways were part of a flood relief scheme for Maidenhead Town Centre.
-Though this scheme was made largely redundant by Jubilee River scheme in 2002, the town centre waterways are being regenerated.
+Age - 1838 Historic interest - These tunnels bridging the Moor Cut waterway are part of the infrastructure bringing the GWR to Maidenhead and built by IK Brunel.
+Similar tunnels cross the York Stream to west, and both waterways were part of a flood relief scheme for Maidenhead Town Centre..
 Architectural interest -The four massive arches were built to withstand flood conditions explaining their bulk.
 Intricate brick work seen is typical of other GWR infrastructure.
-The four "wings" were added in 1960's to direct flood water to centre of the arches to improve flow, considered essential when Moor Cut was vital element to the flood relief scheme.

-Islet Park Islet Park House SL6 8LE Riverside Ward
+The four "wings" were added in 1960s to direct flood water to centre of the arches to improve flow, considered essential when Moor Cut was vital element to the flood relief scheme.
+Islet Park Islet Park House SL6 8LE Riverside Ward (M14/25)

-Rarity - One of three large, notable Riverside properties north of Boulters Lock but by far the largest of the three.
+Rarity - One of three notable Riverside properties north of Boulters Lock but by far the largest of the three.
 Landmark Status - Neo-Gothic style manor house of very substantial proportions with prominent riverside location making it a landmark.
-Architectural interest - Exterior is a good example of Victorian Gothic.
-Built largely of red clay brick (probably locally sourced) the house has several large and ornate brick chimneys of varying design.
+Architectural interest - A good example of Victorian Gothic.
+Built largely of red clay brick, the house has several large and ornate brick chimneys.
 Extensive use of stonework is employed with stone window lintels and mullions, carved stone decoration to each of the large gables and balustrades above the substantial bay windows.
-The property is sub-divided into several flats, some as large as 1500 sq.ft.
+The property is sub-divided into several flats.
 Interiors have been largely preserved with large rooms, high ceilings and other period features.
 The Boat House is an outstanding feature in its own right with direct access to the Thames via its own channel.
-The existing Riverside Conservation Area terminates just south of the house grounds.
-Historic interest - In 1957 Gerry Anderson renowned television puppeteer and producer rented part of the then derelict house to use as a studio for children's TV puppet shows (Twizzle, Four Feather Falls, Torchy the Battery Boy) and some Telegoon shows were recorded here.
-The film studio history is important to the property.

-Maidenhead Court Park, Hedsor House SL6 8HN Riverside Ward
+Historic interest - In 1957 Gerry Anderson renowned TV producer rented part of the then derelict house to use as a studio for children's TV puppet shows (e.g.Twizzle, Four Feather Falls) and some Telegoon shows were recorded here.
+Maidenhead Court Park, Hedsor House SL6 8HN Riverside Ward (M15/25)